OGGM/massbalance-sandbox/README.md

     as I can, they might be less rigorous as the ones from pure OGGM
 >

-> The OGGM mass-balance sandbox has been used by the preprint  "Glacier projections sensitivity to temperature-index model choices and calibration strategies" (Schuster et al. 2023, in review, submitted to Annals of Glaciology).
-We uploaded the preprint to EarthArXiv, and it is available under the DOI https://doi.org/10.31223/X5C65S.
+> The OGGM mass-balance sandbox has been used by the paper  ["Glacier projections sensitivity to temperature-index model choices and calibration strategies" (Schuster et al. 2023)](https://doi.org/10.1017/aog.2023.57).
 Most options are described there in details.
-If you use the OGGM mass-balance sandbox, please cite the preprint.
-The scripts to reproduce the analysis of the preprint and that use this OGGM mass-balance sandbox are here available: https://github.com/lilianschuster/oggm_mb_sandbox_option_intercomparison.
+If you use the OGGM mass-balance sandbox, please cite the paper.
+The scripts to reproduce the analysis of the paper and that use this OGGM mass-balance sandbox are available here: https://github.com/lilianschuster/oggm_mb_sandbox_option_intercomparison.
 >
 > If you can't wait until the OGGM massbalance-sandbox is integrated into OGGM default and want to
 > use it already now for your specific OGGM application,